 What You Need to Know About Split Custody

-Split custody, also known as rotating or divided custody, refers to a couple with more than one child divides the children among themselves.
+Split custody, or rotating or divided control, refers to a couple with more than one child dividing the children among themselves.
 The children can then permanently stay with one parent or be rotated between them, spending equal time with each parent.
-The parents, most of the time in such an arrangement, still share legal custody (the right to make decisions concerning the children) of all the children and have physical custody of at least one child.
+Most of the time, the parents in such an arrangement still share legal custody (the right to make decisions concerning the children) of all the children and have physical custody of at least one child.

 Image Courtesy of pixabay.com

-The courts usually look at what will be in the child’s best interests while coming up with a custody arrangement for the parents.
-Most states allow for such an arrangement, and several experts recommend them as they are better for the child than having one parent disappear completely out of their life.
-The amount of money to be contributed towards the support of the children is calculated, taking into consideration the amount of income made by each.
+The courts usually look at what will be in the child’s best interests while developing a custody arrangement for the parents.
+Most states allow for such an arrangement, and several experts recommend them as they are better for the child than having one parent disappear completely from their life.
+The amount of money to be contributed towards the support of the children is calculated, considering the amount of income made by each.
 State laws on custody regulate all this.

-Parents are usually allowed to develop their own parenting schedule that determines how often and when each parent will have access to each child.
-Experts advise that very young children should not be kept away from either parent for too long a time, and that is why in young children split week arrangements are common.
-For older children getting busier in school, arrangements where the child stays with one parent for up to 2 weeks, are permissible.
+Parents are usually allowed to develop their parenting schedule that determines how often and when each parent will have access to each child.
+Experts advise that very young children should not be kept away from either parent for too long, which is why split week arrangements are common in young children.
+For older children getting busier in school, meetings where the child stays with one parent for up to 2 weeks are permissible.